manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-Just type `exit` at the prompt and come out of it, so that we can do the last option.
+Type `exit` at the prompt to exit so that we can proceed to the final option.

-Finally, `stop and remove container`:
+Finally, `stop and remove the container`:

 <br>